jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (1) Where the court is satisfied—the court may order the child or young person to attend for a medical examination by a medical practitioner.
   (a) that there are reasonable grounds for suspecting that a child or young person is suffering ill-treatment, abuse, neglect, deprivation, or serious harm; and
   (b) that it is expedient that a medical examination of that child or young person be carried out for the purpose of determining whether that suspicion is well-founded,—
-(2) An application for an order under subsection (1) may be made by a social worker or a constable.
+(2) An application for an order under subsection (1) may be made by the chief executive or a constable.
 (3) Every application for an order under subsection (1) shall be served on the barrister or solicitor representing the child or young person and on such other persons as the court directs.
 (4) The following persons shall be entitled to appear and be heard on the hearing of an application under this section:
   (a) the applicant: